 The stark technique used in these blocks seems particularly appropriate for such a somber story.
 The precise thread lines and the empty spaces perfectly convey the isolation which has become the defining feature of the COVID-19 pandemic.
 COVID-19 has separated friends, families and communities.
 It has turned other people – usually a source of joy and comfort – into a threat and object of suspicion.

 All of this comes out in the blocks.
 In one, villagers visit a pharmacy which is under armed guard.
 In another, ageing parents sit alone and sad, no doubt missing their grandchildren.
 Women keep their distance while drawing water at the village pump, where they normally meet as friends.
 Hands appear at the windows of a hospital.
 Perhaps the most shocking image shows someone who is terminally ill from COVID-19, while his wife imagines what comes next – burial in a mass grave, without his family being present.

 These stark and compelling compositions show the Bardiya artists at the height of their skills.
 They have used embroidery to create a new art form, not unlike the colorful Mithila art from northern India but without the cluttered background.

-Two other AP partners are using embroidery to describe the pandemic.
+The squares were assembled into the spectacular quilt featured above by Ann Watson, a well-known quilter in North Carolina.
+Meanwhile, in parallel with this project two other AP partners have used embroidery to describe the pandemic.
 In Zimbabwe, ten girls have produced dramatic blocks from the communities of Chitungwiza and Epworth, which have suffered through a savage lock-down.
 Nine High School students in the US have also described the impact of COVID-19 on their lives in a series of compelling squares.
-We will now look for quilters to assemble the three sets of blocks into advocacy quilts, allowing for them to be exhibited.

 For more information contact Sarita (email@example.com) and Prabal (firstname.lastname@example.org).
 Our thanks to Prabal for transporting the blocks to the US and to Humanity United for supporting this project.
 (January 1, 2021)